 Read the Christmas story with each family member speaking the words of one character.
-You could make this into a play using the Bible text.
-(The Bible text is in The Christmas Bible Storybook which comes with the GodVenture Sticker Advent Calendar) or use this free family play which comes in A Christmas Family GodVenture activity sticker book, and which is designed to work with any number of participants.
+You could make this into a play using the Bible text which is in minibook which comes with the GodVenture Sticker Advent Calendar).

 Leave one side off a gingerbread house to make a stable, and use the chimney pieces to make a manger.
 Add people and eat!
-The IKEA gingerbread house works well!
-See more here
+The IKEA gingerbread house works well as you can see here.

 9 Nativity Photobook

-Create a picture using washi tape on paper, paint over it then when the paint is completely dry, remove the tape.
-For a more sophisticated piece, use artist’s mask on canvas boards to paint pictures or Bible lettering of Bible words or sentences which speak to you.
-(We’re planning to do four canvases with these words on each: Wonderful Counsellor; Mighty God; Everlasting Father; Prince of Peace.)
-We’ll be doing this at the GodVenture Advent Party on November 18th.
+Create some Christmas pictures which can be part of your Christmas decorations, maybe coming out each year.
+This picture was made using washi tape on paper.
+I simply painted over it then when the paint was completely dry, removed the tape.
+This is easy to do with young children and they enjoy making a glorious , colourful design all over your tape.
+For a more sophisticated piece, I’ve used artist’s mask on canvas boards to paint pictures or Bible lettering of Bible words or sentences.
+(I’ve done a canvases with these words on: Wonderful Counsellor; Mighty God; Everlasting Father; Prince of Peace.)

-Dress up as the characters from the Christmas story and chat about why you’ve chosen each character and what you think they may have been like.
+Dress up as the characters from the Christmas story and take some photos.
+As you do this you could also chat about why you’ve chosen each character and what you think they may have been like.
 What part do they play in the story?
 Could we leave them out and still have all the story we need?
-You could make tunics out of pillowcases and headdresses with tea towels and a ring of elastic.
+You could download this set which is really fun, or you could make tunics out of pillowcases and headdresses with tea towels and a ring of elastic.
 Get your whole family to dress up and take a photo – perfect for Christmas cards!

 Make a nativity set using peg dolls, wrapping each in a piece of cloth attached with loom bands.
 Add two dots for eyes and use them to play out the Christmas story.
 You can get peg dolls here.
-Alternatively, buy a nativity set you can play with.
+Alternatively, paint wooden pegs dolls.
+Click here for a simple guide to making a beautiful set you can also play with.

 Make clay ornaments with words of blessing on to give to people as ornaments.
 You could write or stamp words that describe blessings, which you pray God will give them, such as courage, peace, joy, strength.
 You could buy air dry clay or make ornament clay with a recipe from The Imagination Tree.
 Which blessings do you see in the Christmas story?